-Depending on availability, students can do a placement in one of the many governmental, non-governmental, community or private sector organizations that focus on African issues.
-Students also have the opportunity to go to Africa through Carleton's African Studies Abroad course, placement and internship opportunities, faculty research and other linkages to different parts of the continent.
+Conditional upon availability, students can do a placement in one of the many governmental, non-governmental, community or private sector organizations that focus on African issues.
+Students also have the opportunity to go to an African country through Carleton's African Studies Abroad course, placement and internship opportunities, faculty research and other linkages to different parts of the continent.